ncpa0cpl/react-quarks/README.md

 One of the uses of middleware can be to extend the functionality of a Quark.

-As an example, imagine you have a quark storing a number, but you'd want to be able to set() it's state with a stringified number.
-The goal is to have the quark contain always a numeric value, but the set() function to accept both numbers and strings, and not only that, but the action passed to the set() could also be a Promise resolving any of the two, or a callback that returns either.
+As an example, imagine you have a Quark storing a number, but you'd want to be able to set() it's state with a stringified number.
+The goal is to have the Quark contain always a numeric value, but the set() function to accept both numbers and strings, and not only that, but the action passed to the set() could also be a Promise resolving any of the two, or a callback that returns either.

 Middlewares give you this option.